Download & Other Tools

 Sources for this narrative:

-5. U.S. Department of Health and Human Services, Administration for Children and Families, Office of Child Support Enforcement.
-(2013).
-Child Support and Fatherhood Initiative in the Administration's FY 2014 budget.
-Retrieved from: http://www.acf.hhs.gov/programs/css/news/child-support-and-fatherhood-initiative-in-the-administrations-fy-2014
+5. U.S. Department of Health and Human Services, Administration for Children & Families.
+(2016).
+Office of Child Support Enforcement Annual Report to Congress FY 2014.
+Retrieved from: http://www.acf.hhs.gov/css/resource/fy2014-annual-report-to-congress

 - Websites with Related Information